apache/datafusion-ray/README.md

 ## Getting Started

+See the [contributor guide] for instructions on building DataFusion Ray.

-To use DataFusion Ray, install the required dependencies and configure your Ray cluster.
-Then, you can run queries using DataFusion's familiar API while leveraging the distributed execution capabilities of Ray.
+Once instralled, you can run queries using DataFusion's familiar API while leveraging the distributed execution capabilities of Ray.

 ```python
 import ray